hmontenegro/biostar-recipes/docs/howto.md

 * Uploading files

-   You can upload data by clicking the ```Upload File``` button on your data list page.
+   You can upload data by clicking the ```Upload File``` button found at the top of your data list page.

-   25 MB file size limit and you are only
+   There is a 25 MB file size limit and every user gets approximately 300 MB of upload space.

-* Copy and Paste existing data
+* Copy and Paste existing data ( **Recommended** )

+   Copy files or data from other projects you have `READ ACCESS` to and paste them with no limits on size.

+   You can copy data by following these steps:

+     1. Click on `Browse Files` to see data/file copying interface

+     2. Select data/files and click `Copy Data` at the bottom

-   There are no limits to the amount of pasting.
-The name of pasted data will have `Copy of `
+   Copied data will have `Copy of ` in the beginning of its name after being pasted .